rjkooiker/carifesta-archives-map/index.md

 layout: page
 title:
 ---
 <p class="message">
-Welcome to the Mapping Carifesta Archives project, an initiative to bring together and make accessible the dispersed records of <a href="https://dloc.com/collections/icarifesta">Carifesta</a>, the Caribbean Festival of Arts.
+Welcome to the website of the Mapping Carifesta Archives project, an initiative to bring together and make accessible the dispersed records of <a href="https://dloc.com/collections/icarifesta">Carifesta</a>, the Caribbean Festival of Arts.
 </p>

 <h2>Why Mapping?</h2>